django-oscar/django-oscar-api/README.rst

     )

-If you need to extend ``oscar.apps.basket``, that is allright, but make sure you use ``commerceconnect.apps.basket.abstract_models.Basket`` as a base class to your extended model and not the oscar one.
-Commerceconnect needs some helper methods to be on the model.
+If you need to extend ``oscar.apps.basket``, that is allright, but make sure you use the bases in ``commerceconnect.apps.basket.abstract_models`` as a base class to your extended model and not the oscar one.
+Commerceconnect needs some helper methods to be on the model, for authentication.

 Extending and overriding
 ------------------------